Reasons for the app redesign

 Case #1.
 Target audience left out in the cold

-Building an app redesign process with an eye on trends sounds like a smart idea.
+Building an app redesign process with an eye on industry trends sounds like a smart idea.
 However, fashion just for the sake of it won’t do you good.
-To create a friendly and enjoyable user experience, a product-owner should consider trends from the customers’ point of view.
-If they are 45+ respectable businessmen wearing tuxedos 5 days a week, the whole Memphis look will hardly hook them.
+To create a friendly and enjoyable user experience, a product owner should consider trends from the customers’ point of view.
+If they are 45+ respectable businessmen wearing tuxedos five days a week, the whole Memphis look will hardly hook them.

 Case #2.
 Judgment calls mistaken for proper feedback

-Users say useful things to consider like in the comic sans example mentioned above, but occasionally they just pour out everything they have in mind.
-Like button colors don’t fit the whole mobile app scheme, name and last name go in line in forms and that’s poor user experience.
+Users say useful things to consider like in the Comic Sans example mentioned above but occasionally, they just pour out everything they have in mind.
+Like, button colors don’t fit the whole mobile app scheme, and name and last name go in line in forms, and that’s a poor user experience.
 These solitary comments look too subjective and don’t give occasion to redesign an app.
 Better look into design trends to find the truth.

-However, when it comes to usability and user experience flaws, product-owners have to be all ears.
-Low page loading speed, misleading navigation, vague CTAs, poor content composition will always remain the causes for upgrade.
+However, when it comes to usability and user experience flaws, product owners have to be all ears.
+Low page loading speed, misleading navigation, vague CTAs, and poor content composition will always remain the causes for an upgrade.

 Obviously, an entrepreneur won’t enjoy all the benefits of application redesign if they fail to do it properly.
-Here’s the list of common mistakes to avoid.
+Here’s a list of common mistakes to avoid.

 Disregard for market | Observe competitors and make sure to follow market trends and communities |